 What is a background check for employment?

 Employee background checks are a standard part of the hiring process in the United Kingdom, aimed at protecting your business and ensuring that a new hire is qualified for the job.
 Background checks are typically conducted at the pre-screening phase of the recruitment process and aim to verify that the candidate is who they claim to be in their application.
-They ensure businesses have an accurate understanding of their applicants and are essential and standard procedures in the UK.

 Related: How Indeed can support a digital recruitment process